Associate Director, Center for Social Measurement and Evaluation

 What was your favorite book as a child?

 Growing up I was a huge fan of fantasy, especially Lord of the Rings and Harry Potter.
 Harry Potter was especially important to me, because I grew up with those characters.
 When the 7th book was released (when the three main characters were all 17), I was also 17.
-I vividly remember my best friends and I all going to the midnight book release party at Borders, and then essentially not sleeping for the next 36 hours while we all read the book.
+I vividly remember my best friends and I all going to the midnight book release party at Borders, and then essentially not sleeping for the next 36 hours while we all sped through the book.

 What is your dream for Texas children?